-- 1. All athletes must be supervised during all official functions by a qualified director/coach. - 2.
-Coaches must require proficiency before skill progression.
-Coaches must consider the athlete, group, and team skill levels with regard to proper performance level placement. - 3.
-All teams, coaches and program directors must have an emergency response plan in the event of an injury. - 4.
-Athletes and coaches may not be under the influence of alcohol, narcotics, performance enhancing substances or over-the-counter medications that would hinder the ability to supervise or execute a routine safely, while participating in a practice or performance. - 5.
-Athletes must always practice and perform on an appropriate surface.
-Technical skills (stunts, pyramids, tosses or tumbling) may not be performed on concrete, asphalt, wet or uneven surfaces or, surfaces with obstructions. - 6.
-Soft-soled shoes must be worn while competing.
+1. All athletes must be supervised during all official functions by a qualified director/coach.

+2. Coaches must require proficiency before skill progression.
+Coaches must consider the athlete, group, and team skill levels with regard to proper performance level placement.

+3. All teams, coaches and program directors must have an emergency response plan in the event of an injury.

+4. Athletes and coaches may not be under the influence of alcohol, narcotics, performance enhancing substances or overthe-counter medications that would hinder the ability to supervise or execute a routine safely, while participating in a practice or performance.

+5. Athletes must always practice and perform on an appropriate surface.
+Technical skills (stunts, pyramids, tosses or tumbling) may not be performed on concrete, asphalt, wet or uneven surfaces or, surfaces with obstructions.

+6. Soft-soled shoes must be worn while competing.
 No dance shoes/boots, and/or gymnastics slippers (or similar) allowed.
-Shoes must have a solid sole. - 7.
-Jewelry of any kind including but not limited to ear, nose, tongue, belly button and facial rings, clear plastic jewelry, bracelets, necklaces and pins on uniforms are not allowed.
+Shoes must have a solid sole.

+7. Jewelry of any kind, including but not limited to, ear, nose, tongue, belly button and facial rings, clear plastic jewelry, bracelets, necklaces and pins on uniforms are not allowed.
 Jewelry must be removed and may not be taped over (Exception: medical ID tags/bracelets).
-Clarification: Rhinestones are legal whether adhered to the uniform or the skin. - 8.
-Any height increasing apparatus used to propel an athlete is not allowed.
-Exception: spring floor as a performance surface. - 9.
-Flags, banners, signs, pom pons, megaphones, and pieces of cloth are the only props allowed (Exception: Adaptive Abilities and Special Abilities athlete mobility/support devices).
-Exception: Adaptive Abilities & Special Abilities athlete mobility/support devices. - 10.
-Props with poles or similar support apparatus may not be used in conjunction with any kind of stunt or tumbling.
+Clarification: Rhinestones are allowed when adhered to the uniform and not allowed if adhered to the skin.

+8. Any height increasing apparatus used to propel an athlete is not allowed.
+Exception: spring floor as a performance surface.

+9. Flags, banners, signs, pom pons, megaphones, and pieces of cloth are the only props allowed.
+Exception: Adaptive Abilities & Special Abilities athlete mobility/support devices.

+10. Props with poles or similar support apparatus may not be used in conjunction with any kind of stunt or tumbling.